transcodeninja/livepeer-exporter/README.md

 - `livepeer_orch_total_stake`: This metric represents the total amount of LPT staked with the orchestrator.
 - `livepeer_orch_last_reward_claim_round`: This metric represents the last round in which the orchestrator claimed the reward.
 - `livepeer_orch_start_round`: This metric represents the round the orchestrator registered.
-- `livepeer_orch_withdrawn_fees`: This metric represents the fees the orchestrator has withdrawn.
+- `livepeer_orch_withdrawn_fees`: This metric represents the ETH fees the orchestrator has withdrawn.
 - `livepeer_orch_current_round`: This metric represents the current round.
 - `livepeer_orch_activation_round`: This metric represents the round the orchestrator activated.
 - `livepeer_orch_active`: This metric represents whether the orchestrator is active.